 This means that our development offering encompasses facilitation of meetings between staff and pupils to decide the remit of the council and to iron out issues that have hindered the development of the pupil voice in the past.
 It also includes group training for pupils and professional development for staff. sparqs recognises the central role teachers have in schools, managing not only the curriculum but the welfare and development of their pupils.
-With this in mind, our professional development training looks to help teachers bring out this expertise in the field of developing the pupil voice.

 Another aspect of our work on pupil voice includes the development of the pupil voice in colleges where school pupils are hosted to study particular subjects.
 Integrating the pupil voice in colleges into established college student representative structures is a challenge which requires co-ordination across the students’ association, the college and the school, as well as with the pupils themselves.
 We offer a consultancy package to colleges looking for support in this area, as well as facilitation for bringing through the pupil voice in focus groups or representative clusters.